Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp

 \section{Introduction}

-Text and image datasets in machine learning have grown to the scale of billions \citep{bert, gpt2, laion5b} in order to build larger language models and text-to-image generative models \citep{scale, stablediffusion}.
+Text and image datasets in machine learning have grown to the scale of billions \citep{bert, gpt2, laion5b} in order to build larger text and image generative models \citep{scale, stablediffusion}.
 To reach such magnitudes, datasets are being increasingly scraped from the web \citep{c4t5, datacomp}, through archives such as Common Crawl \citep{commoncrawl}.
 While data from these web dumps are expansive, they are not expertly curated and may reduce the efficacy of downstream models.
-Moreover, it is infeasible to manually assess every data point, which therefore requires at-scale methods to remove data that curators deem undesirable.
+Manually assessing every data point is infeasible, however, so this requires at-scale methods to remove data that curators deem undesirable.

-To address the issues introduced by these large-scale data gathering practices, machine learning practitioners and researchers have increasingly begun to rely on automated data filtering to improve training efficiency and discard what they refer to as ``low-quality'' data.
-Specifically, for multimodal data, researchers have applied the OpenAI CLIP model to filter image-text data obtained from Common Crawl.
+To address these issues, machine learning practitioners and researchers have increasingly begun to rely on automated data filtering to improve training efficiency and discard what they refer to as ``low-quality'' data.
+Specifically, for multimodal data, researchers have applied a pretrained CLIP model to filter image-text data obtained from Common Crawl.
 As depicted in \Cref{fig:pipeline}, this \textit{CLIP-filtering} method (referring to the use of the OpenAI CLIP model \citep{clip}) assesses similarity between an image and its corresponding text within the model's embedding space.
 This filtering technique was used to create the LAION-400M \citep{laion}, LAION-5B \citep{laion5b}, and DataComp-1B \citep{datacomp} datasets with sizes of 400 million, 5 billion, and 1 billion respectively, which were then used to train other open-source CLIP models.
 Because these models obtained state-of-the-art performance on several zero-shot image classification tasks, researchers have concluded CLIP-filtering to be the ``most performant'' method, as opposed to other filtering techniques that use caption length or image size \citep{datacomp, fang_data_nodate}.